-includeSpliced can be used to include or exclude spliced alignments. mapqMin and mapqMax allow to select alignments based on their mapping qualities. mapqMin and mapqMax can take integer values between 0 and 255 and equal to $-10log{10}Pr(\text{mapping position is wrong})$, rounded to the nearest integer.
-A value 255 indicates that the mapping quality is not available.
+includeSpliced and includeSecondary can be used to include or exclude spliced or secondary alignments, respectively. mapqMin and mapqMax allow to select alignments based on their mapping qualities. mapqMin and mapqMax can take integer values between 0 and 255 and equal to $-10log{10}Pr(\text{mapping position is wrong}), \text{ rounded to the nearest integer.} \text{ A value 255 indicates that the mapping quality is not available.}$

 In paired-end experiments, useRead allows to quantify either all alignments (useRead="any"), or only the first (useRead="first") or last (useRead="last") read from a read pair or read group.
-Note that for useRead="any" (the default), an alignment pair that is fully contained within a query region will contribute two counts to the value of that region.
+Note that for useRead="any" (the default), an alignment pair that is fully contained within a query region will contribute two counts to the value of that region. absIsizeMin and absIsizeMax can be used to select alignments based on their insert size (TLEN field in SAM Spec v1.4).